-- "Even tall drivers should be comfortable behind the available tilt-and-telescoping wheel, while the backseat offers a competitive amount of space.
-Count this as another subcompact that doesn't feel all that subcompact." -- Edmunds (2013)
+- "Even tall drivers should be comfortable behind the tilt-and-telescoping wheel (EX and SX models), while the backseat offers a competitive amount of space." -- Edmunds

 - "Nicely bolstered front seats upholstered with cloth nicer than the econocar norm provided daylong comfort for this jetlagged driver." -- Automobile Magazine (2012)

 The 2015 Kia Rio comes standard with a four-speaker audio system with a CD player, satellite radio, a USB port, an auxiliary audio input and steering wheel-mounted audio controls.
 Available features include power windows and door locks, keyless entry, push-button start, a sunroof, automatic headlights, cruise control, navigation, a rearview camera, Bluetooth and Kia’s voice-activated UVO infotainment system with a touch-screen display.